13917931-project-tasks/mnsec-docs/en/activation.md

 export PYTHONPATH=$PYTHONPATH:$HOME/mininet
 ```

-Kytos-ng is the SDN controller which will be used along with mnsec, in order to crete and manage the connections between the components of the netowork beyond executing other functions.
+Kytos-ng is the SDN controller which will be used along with mnsec, in order to create and manage the connections between the components of the netowork, beyond executing other functions.
 It can be activated in different ways.
 Each one of the processes further described should be executed in different windows.

 ### 1. Activate Kytos;